 Now let’s look into the risks that outsourcing has as well as how they can become worse during the crisis.
 The aim of this article is to outline the problems you might face.
 If you are already interested in how you can eliminate those risks, let us know, and we will try to prepare the article on how we handle these risks.

 Countries for outsourcing and risks connected with it in the context of economic crisis

 If you have taken a decision to outsource, the second question you would face is where to outsource?
 You can go with on-shore, near-shore or off-shore options.
 Depending on the option you select, you will be able to either save or overpay money.
 E.g. USA based developers cost on average $150/h while in Eastern Europe around $25/h and finally in India with $5/h.

-Based on numerous researches that you can google in WEB as well as experience from fellows, you will find that India, Philippines and other Asian countries are the most risky due to poor code quality.
-When we say “code quality”, we mean that the ready solutions provided are unstable, buggy, you can hardly add features or maintain the code and usually such softwares end up being fully rewritten from scratch.
-These countries do have great developers and well established companies, but it’s extremely hard to find such.
+Based on numerous researches that you can google in WEB as well as experience from fellows, you will find that India, Philippines and other Asian countries are the riskiest due to poor code quality.
+When we say “code quality”, we mean that the ready solutions provided are unstable, buggy, you can hardly add features or maintain the code and usually such software end up being fully rewritten from scratch.
+These countries do have great developers and well-established companies, but it’s extremely hard to find such.
 This risk becomes even bigger with the fact of remote work that has to be adapted with the coronavirus and the quick spread of disease and potential big number of sick people due to the density of population.